 This promotion is then shared by all of the authors taking part.
 So in theory, the bigger the promo, the more exposure.

 But things like the size of each author’s followings come into play, as well as their conversion rate.
 Then you come to the issue of participating authors basically not taking part, sharing zilch.

-The great thing about group promos from a writer’s perspective, is that you don’t have to do anything apart from apply to join the promo and share it with your followers as much as you can.
+The great thing about group promos from a writer’s perspective is that you don’t have to do anything apart from applying to join the promo and share it with your followers as much as you can.
 All the while, other people are sharing it and you’re getting subscribers.